-The EAMENA project has been awarded £1,615,025 from the Cultural Protection Fund for Training in Endangered Archaeology Methodology with Middle East and North African Heritage Stakeholders.
-This is a partnership between the the Universities of Oxford, Leicester, and Durham.
+The EAMENA project was awarded £1,615,025 from the Cultural Protection Fund for Training in Endangered Archaeology Methodology with Middle East and North African Heritage Stakeholders.
+This was a partnership between the the Universities of Oxford, Leicester, and Durham.

-This three-year project will train archaeologists from six countries in the use of an open-source aerial recording methodology, designed for conflict zones and other areas where access on the ground is restricted.
+This three-year project trained archaeologists from six countries in the use of an open-source aerial recording methodology, designed for conflict zones and other areas where access on the ground is restricted.

-Archaeologists from Jordan, Lebanon, Syria (or Iraq), Libya, Palestine, and Tunisia will be trained in the use of the EAMENA database, with the overall aim of enabling heritage professionals to better identify and assess threats to cultural heritage which has not yet been recorded.
+Archaeologists from Jordan, Egypt, Lebanon, Iraq, Libya, Yemen, Palestine, and Tunisia were trained in the use of the EAMENA database, with the overall aim of enabling heritage professionals to better identify and assess threats to cultural heritage which had not yet been recorded

-Therefore to create an international inventory of sites that have not been recorded before is crucially important, so that knowledge and records of eroded, and in some cases completely destroyed, significant archaeological sites are maintained for future generations to use.
+The creation of an international inventory of sites that had not been recorded before is crucially important, so that knowledge and records of eroded, and in some cases completely destroyed, significant archaeological sites are maintained for future generations to use.

 The EAMENA database has been developed by the Universities of Oxford, Leicester and Durham, with support from the Arcadia Fund since January 2015.
 The EAMENA database contains records created from the identification of archaeological sites using aerial photography, satellite imagery and ground observed information for over 150,000 sites.
 It the first open-access digital archaeological record for the MENA region (covering over 20 countries from Mauritania to Iran).

-With support from the Cultural Protection Fund, this project will provide intensive training in EAMENA methodologies for up to 20 archaeologists in each country (120 in total) at events held in Amman, Tunis and Beirut.
-The training will cover:
+With support from the Cultural Protection Fund, this project provided two rounds of intensive training in EAMENA methodologies for up to 20 archaeologists in each country (160 in total) at events held in Amman, Tunis and Beirut, Alexandria, Aswan and Adis Ababa.
+The training covered: